A survey of interlayer interaction models for graphene and other 2D materials: Introduction

+where $r$ denotes the distance between interacting particles, and $\epsilon$ and $r_0$ are model parameters that characterize the strength and equilibrium separation of the interaction, respectively.
 This paper reviews and discusses contact models of two-dimensional (2D) materials, with a focus on graphene and hexagonal boron nitride (h-BN).
 These materials are chosen both due to the extensive literature available and because their structures are widely used as representative systems for developing models that provide general insights into the behavior of 2D materials.
 When stacked, these lamellar solid materials display easy sliding between neighboring atomic layers and are used as solid lubricants, \citep{GRATTAN1967453, bowden2001friction, doi:10.1126/science.aab0930}.
 These materials have revolutionized the field of tribology, as the friction coefficient between their layers is found to be very low ($<$0.01) even under large normal pressures \citep{tomanik2023review}.
 Because of the strong in-plane covalent bonds and weak vdW interactions between the layers, it is possible to achieve tunable properties, one of which is structural superlubricity.
 It is achieved through different stacking configurations, relative twisting, and strain engineering \citep{Dienwiebel2004a, Feng2013, mandelli2017sliding, Cao2018, morovati2022interlayer}.
 One cause of the very low friction is the formation of long-range patterns, also called Moir{\'e} patterns or Moir{\'e} supercells, resulting from rotational misalignment and lattice mismatch between the stacked layers \citep{ru2020interlayer}.
 Achieving superlubricity across multiple lengths and load scales was difficult in the past, but recently it has been observed well into macro and mesoscales in layered 2D materials \citep{berman2015macroscale}.

 Friction between ideally smooth surfaces arises from atomic-scale stick-slip behavior -- an inherently unstable process.
 This dynamic phenomenon primarily governs frictional energy dissipation through mechanisms such as phononic excitation \citep{park2006electronic, qi2008electronic}.
 Additionally, energy is also lost via the scattering of excited electrons, known as Coulomb drag between closely spaced layers \citep{liu2023edge}.
 2D materials, with their unique atomic structures, exhibit distinctive electronic transport properties and phonon-electron coupling, both of which can infuence their frictional behavior \citep{park2006electronic, qi2008electronic, filleter2009friction,prasad2017phononic}.
 Notably, the strength of electron-phonon interactions in graphene has been found to depend on the number of layers and local interactions with substrates \citep{filleter2009friction, castellanos2013periodic}.
 Further, multiple studies have demonstrated that the frictional response of 2D materials is strongly influenced by their size, shape, and sliding direction \citep{verhoeven2004model, Wang2017size, mandelli2017sliding, ouyang2018nanoserpents, Xue2022, song2023atomic, gao2025frictional, yadav2025investigating}.